-- decide on the appropriate action to be taken to resolve the complaint. - where appropriate, recommend changes to the Academy's systems or procedures to prevent similar issues in the future.
+- decide on the appropriate action to be taken to resolve the complaint. - where appropriate, recommend changes to Academy or Trust systems or procedures to prevent similar issues in the future.

-The Chair of the stage 3 panel meeting will provide the complainant, the Academy and the Trust with a full explanation of their decision and the reason(s) for it, in writing, and a copy of the minutes of the stage 3 panel meeting within 10 school days.
+The Chair of the Stage 3 panel meeting will provide the complainant, the Academy and the Trust with a full explanation of their decision and the reason(s) for it, in writing, and a copy of the minutes of the Stage 3 panel meeting within 10 school days.
+The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
+Where appropriate, it will include details of actions the Academy or Trust will take to resolve the complaint.

-The letter to the complainant will include details of how to contact the Education and Skills Funding Agency

-(ESFA) if they are dissatisfied with the way in which their complaint has been handled.
+The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way in which their complaint has been handled.